 Hardiness – Fully hardy in ground but can be frost tender when potted

-If you are looking for a beautiful bloom with a powerful fragrance, then you can’t beat Hyacinths.
-They mostly grow in flower beds, but you can grow heat prepared Hyacinths indoors which bloom early for a lovely Christmas fragrance.
-These bulbs grow tall and slim, to around 20-30cm (8-12 inches) with a showy bloom top.
-If you are looking for a wonderful visual display and amazing scent whenever you walk by, the Hyacinth is the perfect choice.
+If you are looking for a beautiful bloom with a heady fragrance, then you can’t beat hyacinths.
+They mostly grow in flower beds, but you can grow heat prepared hyacinths indoors to bloom early for a lovely Christmas display.
+These bulbs grow tall and slim to around 20-30cm (8-12 inches) with a showy bloom top.
+If you are looking for a wonderful visual display and amazing scent whenever you walk by, a hyancinth is the perfect choice.

 Allium